 But whatever the service you choose, it remains your responsibility to monitor the virtualization environments and make sure your apps deliver the best performance all-round the year.
 Let us give you a rundown on virtualization monitoring for AWS and Azure and introduce you to an amazing tool that efficiently monitors both these platforms.

-AWS And Azure – The Major Virtualisation Providers
+AWS And Azure – The Major Virtualization Providers

 AWS (Amazon Web Services) was launched in 2006 and has now become a clear winner among all the available cloud platforms.
 It provides you with three types of cloud services, the IaaS (Infrastructure as service), PaaS (Platform as a service), and SaaS (Software as a service).